 People management; it’s one of the toughest yet most rewarding aspects of work, and 2020 has been a year riddled with change, complexity, uncertainty, and stress for everyday leaders and those who they manage.
 It has required new and refined leadership skills like never before.

 In times of crisis, employees turn to their leaders to navigate change, to find inspiration in a sea of doubt, and grasp on every communication for a glimmer of clarity on what to expect going forward.
 This past year has been a true test for leaders, at every level.
-Anyone can lead when times are easy, it’s when the going gets tough, that it’s up to the leader's to rise to the challenge or retreat.
+Anyone can lead when times are easy, it’s when the going gets tough, that it’s up to the leaders to rise to the challenge or retreat.

 People management skills have never been more important than they are today.
-Here’s our list of skills you cannot afford to ignore.

 In moments of great ambiguity, it can be hard to make decisive and sweeping decisions in a certain direction.
 However, as a leader, that is exactly what needs to happen.
 Time is of the essence, and decisions need to be made and new directions formulated.
 Agility is a leader's secret weapon.
 It is our ability to respond to non-stop change with an attitude of flexibility, responsiveness, and adaptability.

 With the pace of change, being an agile leader and having this quality in individuals in the organization who are flexible and responsive is invaluable.
 Skills can be developed that promote an agile organization where change does not stress the people within it because it is the normal way of working.
 Developing your analytical, collaboration, strategy, execution, communication, and influence skills, in yourself and the people you manage will ensure when change happens, and it will, you will be better equipped to flex, adapt, and capitalize on opportunities.